Battle of Bucharest: Commanders

 The Romanian and Russian forces, made up of approximately 150.000 men, were led by General Constantin Prezan, while the Central Powers' armed forces were led by General August von Mackensen and Erich von Falkenhayn.

-Following a series of losses on the Romanian Army's side in Oltenia and Muntenia, the political authorities decided to appoint General Constantin Prezan commander of Army 1, with the immediate objective of organizing the defense of Bucharest.
+Following a series of losses by the Romanian Army in Oltenia and Muntenia, the political authorities appointed General Constantin Prezan commander of Army 1, with the immediate objective of organizing the defense of Bucharest.
 "Through a Supreme Order you are temporarily named commander of Army 1.
 As such, we ask of you report tomorrow, 10 November, at 10:30 A.M. at the General Quarters.
 You shall take Captain Antonescu Ion with you from the North Army."

 The strategy

 In spite of the disastrous strategic situation that he was presented with, Prezan, alongside of the leader of the newly arrived French military mission to Romania, General Henri Berthelot, devised a plan of operations that involved a surprise flanking maneuver at the division between Mackensen's armed forces and Kühne's.
-That division referred to a 20-kilometer area between the German forces' two groups of combatants.
+That division referred to a 20-kilometer area between the two groups of German combatants.

 Prezan ordered a concentrated attack made up of seven divisions against Mackensen's group.
 Divisions 18 and 21 attacked frontally to pin the German forces down, while Divisions 2/5, 9/19 Infantry and Division 2 Cavalry attacked the exposed left flank of Mackensen's group.
 At the same time, two newly arrived Russian divisions, Cavalry 8 and Infantry 40 attacked the left flank.